think0507/ps42-8rc-hackintosh/README.md

 - Make a checklist for post-installation tasks.
 - Always Backup your EFI
     - Use Git (Like what I do here) for Version Controlling

-#### Not Enough EFI Space?
-Backup your EFI Partition then follow this: https://www.youtube.com/watch?v=YaPVaAifjl0&ab_channel=LazyTech to expand your EFI partition capacity.

-## Credits
-Thanks the owners of OpenCore, kexts, guides and tools that I have used to make this possible even though I cannot list everyone's name.